Why Did US Dimes Stop Being Silver in 1965? The History Behind the Change

 - Common 1940s dates — Worth silver melt plus $1 to $3 in circulated grades.
 Nothing special, but still silver.

-I made the mistake early on of going straight for Mercury dimes when I started collecting silver.
-Spent more than I should have on a mediocre 1942/41 overdate that turned out to be a cleaned example — knocked the value down significantly and I didn’t know to look for the hairlines under a loupe before buying.
-Lesson learned the expensive way: always examine the fields of the coin under magnification before committing to anything above spot price.
+Don’t make my mistake.
+Early on I went straight for Mercury dimes — spent more than I should have on a mediocre 1942/41 overdate that turned out to be a cleaned example.
+The hairlines were there under magnification; I just didn’t know to look for them before handing over cash.
+Lesson learned the expensive way: always examine the fields under a loupe before committing to anything above spot price.
+Always.

-For anyone starting out with silver dimes now, Roosevelt dimes from 1946 to 1964 are the better entry point.
-Lower cost per coin, wider availability, easier to find original uncirculated examples without cleaning damage.
+For anyone starting out with silver dimes now, Roosevelt dimes from 1946 to 1964 might be the best entry point, as the series requires less specialized knowledge to navigate.
+That is because cleaned and problem coins are easier to spot, original uncirculated examples are widely available, and cost per coin stays manageable.
 Mercury dimes reward collectors who want to build a complete date-and-mint set and have patience for the 1916-D problem.
-Both are the same silver.
+Both series share the same silver.
 Both stopped being made the same year.
-Both disappeared from American pockets for exactly the same reason — the summer of 1965, a televised signing ceremony, and arithmetic that finally caught up with a monetary system that had been running on borrowed time.
+Both vanished from American pockets for exactly the same reason — the summer of 1965, a televised signing ceremony, and arithmetic that finally caught up with a monetary system that had been running on borrowed time.

 Stay in the loop